Juno (mythology)

 Juno (/ˈdʒuːnoʊ/ JOO-noh; Iūnō /la/) is a goddess in the ancient Roman religion, the protector and special counsellor of the state.
-She equates to Hera, queen of the gods in Greek mythology and a goddess of love and marriage.
+She equates to Hera, queen of the gods in Greek mythology and a goddess of marriage.
 A daughter of Saturn and Ops, she is the sister and wife of Jupiter and the mother of Mars, Vulcan, Bellona, Lucina and Juventas.
-Like Hera, her sacred animal is the peacock.
+Like Hera, her sacred animal is the peafowl.
 Her Etruscan counterpart is Uni, and she was said to also watch over the women of Rome.
-As the patron goddess of Rome and the Roman Empire, Juno was called Regina ("Queen") and is a member of the Capitoline Triad (Juno Capitolina), centered on the Capitoline Hill in Rome, with also includes Jupiter, and Minerva, goddess of wisdom.
+As the patron goddess of Rome and the Roman Empire, Juno was called Regina ("Queen") and is a member of the Capitoline Triad (Juno Capitolina), centered on the Capitoline Hill in Rome, which also includes Jupiter and Minerva, goddess of wisdom.